psiberx/cp2077-red-hot-tools/README.md

 - Hot reload archives, scripts and tweaks
 - See scripts validation and binding errors
 - Prevent game from starting if scripts compilation fails
+- Inspect entities and world nodes

 For greater convenience it integrates with other tools: